Fall Application by January 24, 2020

 INTERVIEWS ARE BY INVITATION ONLY

 Interviews are not automatically granted to Film Program applicants.
 Only qualified candidates will be invited to campus for an interview.
 Those students invited for an interview will be notified via e-mail and will be required to register for an interview date and time in our SlideRoom portal and pay the $46 non-refundable interview fee plus the $5 SlideRoom fee ($51 total).
 Invited candidates should bring additional portfolio materials (e.g. slides, scripts, films, artwork) that show their best work.
-Faculty members suggest that you bring two letters of recommendations (one artistic and one academic) to the interview as well.

 For additional information about the Film BFA program visit the School of Film & Media Studies.